 - Do you furnish this second home for short-term renters?
 Or do you leave it empty for long-term tenants?

 - What will protect your home against perils like vandalism when your vacation home is unoccupied?

 You need a policy for your rental properties that specifically addresses these issues.
-Rental properties – be it second homes or short-term rentals – are common in Florida.
+Rental properties – be it second homes or short-term rentals – are common in Florida and other states.
 For over 15 years we have insured thousands of short-term rental properties.
 Fudge Insurance is well versed in the unique risks of short-term rental homes.
-With clients in 77 countries we are experienced in giving piece of mind to absentee owners by properly covering their short-term rental homes in Florida.
+With clients in 77 countries, we are experienced in giving peace of mind to absentee owners by properly covering their short-term rental homes in Florida, North Carolina, Tennessee, Texas and more.
 Let us make your short-term rental insurance shopping a breeze and give you peace of mind.
 Contact us now.

 Dwelling Fire insurance covers damage and legal liability for homes that are not typically owner-occupied or are owned by a corporation or LLC.
 This includes coverage for:

 - Any sudden or accidental loss or damage unless otherwise excluded

 - Houses that are not occupied by the owner (or occupied on a part-time basis)